Working for an icon

 They came in stones.
 Heart stones.

 We’re spending some slow, salty days in Rhode Island, and this afternoon, while my husband and boys fished off the jetty, my daughter and I wandered the beach in search of paint-worthy rocks.
 That’s when I spotted the first one.
 Small, pink, and a little shy in its shape — but a heart, no doubt.
 I smiled.
 Felt seen.
 Okay… maybe this whole “signs” thing is actually working for this major life event.
 Just then, my daughter shouted, “Mommy, look.
 There’s another one!”
 Indeed, only a foot from where we found the first, another came into view.
 This one was smaller and more defined.
 “Yep, baby girl.
 That sure is a heart.”
 My smile got deeper, my chest even lighter.
 Moments later, a gray one peeked through the sand; a beauty.
 No denying the heart shape.
-And then, as we were mere inches back to our chairs, and as I was thanking God, the uni and Tay, the big kahuna came into my field of vision.
+And then, as we were mere inches back to our chairs, and as I was thanking the uni, the big kahuna came into my field of vision.
 Big.
 Bold.
 DUSTY ROSE PINK.
 If you read Lavender, you’ll understand exactly how much that color means.

 Maybe it is a common thing.
 I mean, I’ve never actually looked for heart-shaped stones before.
 You might have a jar full of them at home.